 Did you know that extension cords should only be used as a temporary measure of power?
-These cords are not meant to withstand major power supply for a long period of time.
+These cords are not meant to withstand a major power supply for a long period of time.
 Many people have started fires by plugging in major appliances into extension cords.
-If you do not have the correct outlets for an appliance that you own, call a commercial contractor who can install new ones for you.
+If you do not have the correct outlets for an appliance that you own, call a commercial contractor who can install new ones for you in Massapequa.

 Space Heaters in Bad Locations

-Space heaters are a great way to carry heat with you wherever you need to go.
+Space heaters are a great way to carry heat with you wherever you need to go in Nassau County.
 However, sometimes people put them in the wrong locations.
 Space heaters should never be placed anywhere near combustible surfaces.
 Combustible surfaces include surfaces such as curtains, beds, clothing, rugs, couches, and chairs.
 If you own a coil space heater, you must be even more careful.
-The coils in these kinds of space heaters get so hot that can almost instantly ignite any nearby flammable surface.
-If you do use space heaters, use the radiator-type that diffuse heat over the entire surface of the appliance.
+The coils in these kinds of space heaters get so hot that they can almost instantly ignite any nearby flammable surface.
+If you do use space heaters, use the radiator-type that diffuses heat over the entire surface of the appliance.
 These are less likely to ignite flammable items, but should still be kept far away from them.